danobis/BeeRduino/README.md

 ## Folder Structure

-###
+### `arduino/`
-Contains the firmware for the ESP32-based sensor node.
-This code is responsible for collecting data from the sensors and publishing it via MQTT.
+Contains the firmware for the Arduino-based sensor node.
+This code is responsible for collecting environmental data (e.g. temperature, humidity, weight) and transmitting it via MQTT.

-###
+### `backend/`
 Java application built with Quarkus.
-It receives MQTT messages, processes and stores sensor data, and provides a REST API.
+It receives MQTT messages, processes and stores sensor data, and provides a REST API for accessing the data.

-###
+### `frontend/`
-The web interface for visualizing environmental data from the beehive, such as temperature, humidity, and weight over time.
+The web interface for visualizing sensor data from the beehive, including time-series graphs and current measurements.

-###
+### `docs/`
-Documentation related to the project, including system diagrams, architecture, written reports, and images.
-Contains , the main written report.
+Contains documentation for the entire project, including system architecture, data flow, written reports, and diagrams.
+The main written report is in `Dokumentation.md`.

-###
+### `presentation/`
-Contains the final presentation slides in PDF and/or PowerPoint format.
+Contains the final project presentation (PDF and/or PowerPoint).

 ## Notes
-- All components are designed with a focus on low-power operation and remote deployment.
+- The system is designed for low-cost, outdoor deployment.
-- The project is aligned with Smart Village and sustainability goals.
+- It contributes to sustainable agriculture and biodiversity monitoring in rural areas.